 Out of all the destinations I’ve been to, Bora Bora is the one trip I get asked about the most, and for good reason.
 Overwater bungalows sprawled across pristine blue waters and some of the most vibrant coral reefs in the world makes Bora Bora an attractive destination for honeymooners, couples, or those in search of rest and relaxation.
-Surely Bora Bora is one of the most beautiful places on earth, however planning Bora Bora holidays or vacations can be more difficult than other destinations.
+Surely Bora Bora is one of the most beautiful places on earth, however planning Bora Bora holidays or vacations can be more elusive than other destinations.
 This guide answers all the frequently asked questions I get about Bora Bora.
 I hope you find it helpful in planning your trip!

 By the way, if you haven’t seen it yet – check out my Bora Bora drone video below!